Mariah Lynn: 5 Thing To Know About The Woman Safaree Samuels Cozied Up To On ‘L&HH’ Reunion

 Mariah Lynn and Safaree made out in a hot tub in a never-before-seen clip that aired during the ‘L&HH’ reunion on March 12, and it was beyond steamy!
 Here’s everything you need to know about the sexy woman.

 Mariah Lynn, 26, and Safaree Samuels, 36, once had a hardcore make-out session in a hot tub back in the day, and fans went wild when the archived footage was aired on the Love and Hip-Hop New York reunion episode.
 It might have been all in the past, but you have to admit it they had chemistry!
-Watch the explosive clip here, and see five fast facts about Mariah below.
+Watch the explosive clip and get five fast facts about Mariah below.

 1. Mariah Lynn hails from Newark, NJ.
 She’s a rapper, songwriter and reality TV personality, best known for starring on the show Love & Hip Hop: New York.
 She joined the main cast during season 6.